 CMS (Content Management System), on the other hand, is mostly free, open-source software that you can download, upload to your server, set-up, and use with little or no coding knowledge necessary.
 You can create a full website with an administration system you and your team can use to write posts, create pages, upload files, edit design components, and carry out a variety of other web development tasks.

-Most Content Management Systems, like WordPress, are extremely intuitive, easy-to-use tools that are great for running a blog or website and even for allowing user registrations and comments.
+Most Content Management Systems, like WordPress, is extremely intuitive, easy-to-use tools that are great for running a blog or website and even for allowing user registrations and comments.

 Traditional or Static HTML

-By comparison, Content Management System is a lot more limited for non-coders, leaving you to rely on existent themes or plug-ins.
+By comparison, Content Management System is a lot more limited for non-coders, leaving you to rely on existing themes or plug-ins.

 You may often be unable to find the look, style, or features you want, leaving you with two potential ways forward: either you work with the themes and plug-ins you have and try to match them to the vision for your website, or you find a web developer to custom code the functionality you want.

-If you have to change something in the website’s “back end,” you’ll most likely need to be at your computer in your development environment to make the changes; you do not have the flexibility to access and edit your content from any computer.
+If you have to change something on the website’s “back end,” you’ll most likely need to be at your computer in your development environment to make the changes; you do not have the flexibility to access and edit your content from any computer.